 Email Spoofing

-Email spoofing refer to the email messages with a forged sender address, which means the message appears to have originated from one source that may not exist than the actual source.
-Spammer intercept user network to get his/her information, some might contain malware and pose security risks.
+Email spoofing refers to email messages that have a forged sender address, making it seem as if the message originated from a source that might not actually exist.
+Spammers often intercept user networks to gather information, and some of these messages may contain malware, posing security risks.

 1. Sender Policy Framework (SPF)